Growth hacking is THE buzzword for startups. Forget “pivoting” and “iterating.” It’s all about growth hacking.

-Want a sure-fire way to know people want what you’re about to create?
+Want a sure-fire way to know that people want what you’re about to create?

-If you want to create an app that shows people the best tea spots in town, and you know it’ll cost you $1000 to develop, getting $20 from 50 friends would solve that problem for you.
+If you want to create an app that shows people the best tea spots in town and you know it’ll cost you $1000 to develop, getting $20 from 50 friends (or $50 from 20 friends) would solve that development cost problem for you.

 - Your friends want you to make the app (and so potentially other people are interested in it as well)

-This might seem counterintuitive, to ask for money before you have a product.
+It might seem counter-intuitive to ask for money before you have a product.

 Movie tickets, flights, concerts, events, gym memberships, and, and, and…

 You pay for all these things, whether you end up going or not.